get your financial house in order in the new year? There are some tricks you can use to

 also be scaled back because it will be difficult to maintain.
 "Maybe instead of

-eliminating all of your debt, you can say you'll reduce it by half in 2013,"
+eliminating all of your debt, you can say you'll reduce it by half,"

 4. Learn from past failures -- and